+- be at least 21 years of age, or

+- have a least 24 undergraduate credits, or

-Give evidence of at least two years' full-time employment.
+- give evidence of at least two years' full-time employment.

 In addition, all those participating in a distance learning course must have completed either SEMR 2013 or have completed SWU's distance learning orientation.